-Aave is a decentralized money lending protocol that has recently gained traction, having released a workable Decentralized Finance (DeFi) takes the decentralized concept of blockchain and applies it to the world of finance.
-Build... solution.
-In this article, we will review its peculiarities, some key milestones of its development, and share predictions on where it could be heading in the near future.
+Aave is a decentralized money lending protocol that has recently gained traction, having released a workable DeFi solution.
+In this article, we’ll review its peculiarities, some key milestones in its development, and share predictions on where it could be heading in the near future.

 What Is Aave?

-Aave is a decentralized system of smart contracts running on the Ethereum blockchain that allows users to create money markets and earn interest by lending and borrowing cryptocurrencies in a trustless manner.
+Aave is a decentralized system of smart contracts running on the Ethereum blockchain.
+It allows users to create money markets and earn interest by lending and borrowing cryptocurrencies in a trustless manner.

-The Aave ecosystem consists of the Aave protocol, AAVE holders, liquidity providers, Ethereum and DeFi wallet partners, developers, and projects contributing to Aave.
-This variety of products is powered by the AAVE token.
+The Aave ecosystem consists of the Aave protocol, AAVE holders, liquidity providers, Ethereum and Decentralized Finance (DeFi) takes the decentralized concept of blockchain and applies it to the world of finance.
+Build... wallet partners, developers, and projects contributing to Aave.
+This variety of products is powered by the native token — AAVE.

-The most significant and most integral aspect of the Aave system is the open-source liquidity protocol launched on January 8, 2020.
-It was created with a goal to unlock capital from smart contracts, improve capital flow within the DeFi ecosystem, and empower the community to make decisions.
+The most significant integral aspect of the Aave system is its open-source liquidity protocol launched on January 8, 2020.
+It was created with the goals of unlocking capital from smart contracts, improving capital flow within the DeFi ecosystem, and empowering the community to make decisions.
 The key features of Aave Protocol 2.0 are Flash Loans, aTokens, credit delegation, fixed-rate deposits, rate switching, and Aave Governance.
 Let’s review each of them in detail.

-Credit Delegation.
-Credit Delegation is a feature where a depositor delegates a credit line to earn additional funds to someone they trust in case they only use the Aave Protocol to earn interest and not to borrow.
-Those who get credit lines are allowed to draw funds from a special Credit Delegation Vault.
+Credit Delegation (CD).
+It allows a depositor to earn additional funds by delegating a credit line to someone they trust.
+In this way, a depositor can use the Aave Protocol to earn interest without needing to borrow.
+Those who get credit lines are allowed to draw funds from a special Credit Delegation vault.
 To protect funds, parties use an application called OpenLaw to sign terms and conditions agreements.

 Rate switching.
-This model was implemented to protect borrowers from interest rate volatility and it allows them to switch between fixed and variable interest rates.
+This model was implemented to protect borrowers from the interest rate volatility.
+It allows them to switch between fixed and variable interest rates.

 Trading functionalities.
-Deposited cryptocurrencies supported by Aave are available for trading even when they are used as collateral.
-Users are also provided with margin trading, which allows them to take long and short leveraged positions and enables liquidity providers to increase the weight of their deposits.
+Deposited cryptocurrencies supported by Aave are available for trading even when they’re used as collateral.
+Users are also provided with margin trading, which allows them to take long and short leveraged positions, and enables liquidity providers to increase the weight of their deposits.

 How Does Aave Work?

-The Aave protocol allows users to earn interest on their digital assets and to borrow crypto tokens in the form of stable rate loans, variable-rate loans, and flash loans.
-It offers 15+ cryptocurrencies for lending and borrowing including DAI, ETH, LINK, USDT, and AAVE.
+The Aave protocol allows users to earn interest on their digital assets and to borrow crypto tokens in the form of stable-rate loans, variable-rate loans and Flash Loans.
+It offers more than 15 cryptocurrencies for lending and borrowing, including DAI, ETH, LINK, USDT, and AAVE.

 Lenders provide liquidity by depositing funds that are collected into liquidity pools.
 Each pool sets assets aside as reserves to hedge against volatility.
 To avoid possible liquidity issues, Aave has set up liquidity pools on Balancer and Uniswap so lenders can redeem their funds at any time.

 What makes Aave unique is that it allows customers to take instant loans without any collateral via Flash Loans, a borrowing mechanism primarily intended for developers.
-A flash loan is made on one condition in which the principal amount must be repaid within a single Ethereum transaction.
+A Flash Loan is made on the condition that the principal amount must be repaid within a single Ethereum transaction.
 In case the loan is not returned to the pool on time, the transaction gets reversed.
-This guarantees the safety of the funds in the reserve pool and nobody takes a risk.
-A flash loan requires a 0.09% fee and is completed within a 13-second period.
+This guarantees the safety of the funds in the reserve pool, and nobody takes a risk.
+A Flash Loan requires a 0.09% fee and is completed within a 13-second period.

 Flash Loans can be used for the following purposes: